Last Tuesday, I found a noodle stuck to the ceiling.

 That’s a lot of coordination for someone who just learned to walk last year.

 The mess isn’t a problem to fix.
-It’s actually part of how they learn.
 Every dropped bite teaches their brain something new about angles, grip, and distance.

 Why Teaching Toddler Utensil Skills Matters

-I’ll be honest—for the first few months, I just fed my son myself.
-It was faster.
-Cleaner.
-Way less stressful.
+For the first few months, I just fed my son myself.
+It was faster, cleaner, and way less stressful.

-But then I noticed something: he’d reach for the spoon and get frustrated when I wouldn’t give it to him.
+Then I noticed something: he’d reach for the spoon and get frustrated when I wouldn’t hand it over.

 Kids want to feed themselves.
 It’s one of their first big steps toward independence.

-When you teach toddlers to feed themselves, you’re not just teaching table manners.
+When you teach toddlers to feed themselves, you’re building more than table manners.
 You’re building:

 - Confidence — “I can do this myself!“